brakid/DataAccess/README.md

 # DataAccess
+**Earn royalties on your provided data**

 Machine Learning requires large amounts of data to product well-functioning models.
 So far data collected either stems from public sources, or large companies with access to vast amounts of user data can sell this data for profits.
-In addition, it leaves those who clea the data out of the picture: they receive a small compensation for providing the data once and then their curated data can be reused indefinitely.
+In addition, it leaves those who clean or provide their data out of the picture: they receive a small compensation for providing the data once and then their curated data can be reused indefinitely.

-This project aim to let data providers (individuals) and those whose data is used participate in the process: everytime someone uses the dataset their data is in, they receive a commission.
+This project aims to let data providers (individuals) and those whose data is used participate in the process: everytime someone uses the dataset their data is in, they receive a commission.

 ## Terms